-Consider using an executive headhunter to testify as an expert to explain the CEO market.
+Consider using an executive head hunter to testify as an expert to explain the CEO market.
 Why do CEOs get paid so much in first place?
-As reported in the Wall Street Journal article "In Defense of the CEO," in "superstar economies"-as in the market for CEOs even a slight edge in ability can translate into enormous payoffs.
-Major League Baseball pitchers earn disproportionately more than Triple-A players for throwing fastballs only a couple of miles an hour faster.
+As the Wall Street Journal reported, in "superstar economies" - as in the market for CEOs - even a slight edge in ability can translate into enormous payoffs.
+Major League Baseball pitchers earn disproportionately more than triple-A players for throwing balls only a couple of miles an hour faster.

 When the stakes are in the billions, shareholders are more than happy to sign a multimillion-dollar paycheck, even if the recipient CEO is just slightly better than the next best option.
 The expert can explain why it makes sense for the board and the shareholders to authorize perks: The corporate jet, albeit expensive and glamorous, enables more face time with senior company employees in different locales and is an efficient use of the CEO's scarce and valuable time.
 The chauffeured limo allows the CEO to have conference calls and read reports during the morning commute.
-The expert can also educate the jury about other perceived corporate excesses like the often misunderstood golden parachute that took hold during the merger wave of the 1980s, when CEOs had to choose between merger opportunities benefiting the shareholders and keeping their own jobs.
-Not a gratuitous windfall, the golden parachute gives CEOs an incentive to place the long-term interests of their companies ahead of their own job security.
-See Ray Fishman & Tim Sullivan, "In
+The expert can also educate the jury about other perceived corporate excesses like the often misunderstood golden parachute that took hold during the merger wave of 1980s when CEOs had to choose between merger opportunities benefiting the shareholders and keeping their own jobs.
+Not a gratuitous windfall, the golden parachute incentivizes CEOs to place the long-term interests of their companies ahead of their own job security.